diegok23/migracode-extra-exercise-02-07-2022/README.md

 To simplify the problem, we are going to assume that Barcelona is like Eixample.
 Both users and restaurants can be located by a pair of coordinates.
 Examples: User with name 'Eduard B.' lives in (3,95), restaurant with name 'El pájaro loco' is located in (54,81), etc.

+We are going to assume that ALL streets have 1 road on each direction.

 Also, we are going to assume that each restaurant:

 - takes a certain amount of time to prepare a specific type of food